f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/application-dmz/README.md

 ![Secure Mesh Site](./assets/ip_sli_edit.png)

 In the IP Configuration section, select **Static** and type in the IP address.
 Click **Apply** to save the settings.
-Then click **Save and Exit** to complete the configuration.
+Then click **Save Secure Mesh Site** to complete the configuration.

 ![Secure Mesh Site](./assets/ip_static.png)

-Once the Secure Mesh Site is deployed, we can proceed to the F5 Distributed Cloud Console, navigate to **Sites** and verify the created site status.
+Once the Secure Mesh Site is deployed, we can proceed to **Infrastructure** => **Sites** and verify the created site status.
 As you can see in the image below, site health score is 100 and the state is online.
 The deployed site is up and running.

 ![Secure Mesh Site](./assets/vmware_ready.png)

 We have just created and deployed the first Secure Mesh Site for the first Data Center.
 For the failover setup, we will need to create and deploy the second Secure Mesh Site.
-Follow the steps [1.2](#12-create-secure-mesh-site-in-xc-cloud) and [1.3](#13-deploy-the-secure-mesh-site) above to do that.
+Follow the steps [1.2](#12-create-secure-mesh-site-in-distributed-cloud-services) and [1.3](#13-deploy-secure-mesh-site) above to do that.

 ## 1.4 Create Application VM